magento/architecture/design-documents/storefront/pricing.md

 ### Default price book

-A `default price book` is a predefined system price book that contains `base prices` for __all__ products in the system.
+A `default price book` is a predefined system price book that contains `base prices` for __ALL__ products in the system.
 User-defined `price books` may contain only sub-set of products.
 Default `price book` should be used as fallback storage if the price for a specific product doesn't exist in other resolved pricebook.

 Other words, there is always some price for sku in `default price book`.